RHNT-FX/fucking-fast-bulk-downloader/README.md

 - 📋 Just copy-paste all links into `input.txt`
 - 📊 Progress bar for each file being downloaded
 - 🎨 Colored log output (info, success, error, warning) for easy reading
-- 🗑️ Successfully downloaded links are automatically removed from `input.txt`
 - 📂 Downloaded files are neatly saved in the `downloads/` folder

 ## Installation